mir123/lunitas/README.md

 Download all files and put in folder.
 Open luna.html in your browser.

 Adjust the parameters and print.
 If you make a weekly calendar you may need to print on several pages and then tape or glue them together.
-It is also possible to export to PDF and then open it with a [https://inkscape.org/](vector editor) to adapt the design to your imagination.
+It is also possible to export to PDF and then open it with a [vector editor](https://inkscape.org/) to adapt the design to your imagination.

 ## 2. To do